Fulbright-Schuman Innovation Award

 Germany has the largest population of any country in the EU.
 With close to 400 mostly public universities, 9,500 undergraduate and 6,800 graduate study programs, and a student population of 2.4 million, Germany is an excellent place to teach and conduct research.
 The German university system features four major types of institutions, and U.S. Fulbright scholars are highly welcome at all of them: Universitäten (traditional research universities); Fachhochschulen (universities of applied sciences, usually not offering Ph.D. programs); Berufsakademien und Duale Hochschulen (cooperative programs integrating bachelor studies with workplace training); and Research Institutes such as Max-Planck and Fraunhofer.

 In the Scholar Program, Fulbright Germany is particularly interested in research and/or teaching proposals based on comparative approaches and issues.
 Whether researching, teaching, or consulting on course design/curriculum, the specifics of the arrangement should be coordinated directly with the prospective host institution.
-Fulbright Germany gives preference to academic and professional excellence; the originality and innovativeness of the project; its relevance for the academic community; and significance and match with the host affiliation.
-Fulbright Scholars should have strong reasons for wishing to pursue the proposed project in Germany.
 The invitation should also include a description of the host’s interest in the applicant’s project, and how both sides will profit from the proposed engagement.
 The quality of the invitation letter and of the institutional engagement proposed therein is an important selection criterion.
+Fulbright Germany gives preference to academic and professional excellence; the originality and innovativeness of the project; its relevance for the academic community; and significance and match with the host affiliation.
 For maximum outreach and impact, the project activities should take place when German universities are in session, i.e. during the core lecture periods, which last from early October until the end of January (fall term), and from early April until the end of June (summer term).
+Fulbright Scholars should have strong reasons for wishing to pursue the proposed project in Germany and are encouraged to engage with their host community according to the Fulbright mission.

 The goal of the Fulbright U.S. Administrators in International Education Program is a frank and imaginative assessment of how to deepen and expand transatlantic academic exchanges.
 Within this framework, the focus of this seminar is on internationalizing higher education, career services, fundraising, and network building.
 Participants will have the chance to engage in discussions on recent challenges in German and U.S. higher education, to further their professional development, and to exchange strategies on how to establish new partnerships.

-Grants are for individuals with a Ph.D. or a terminal degree and three to 10 years or more of appropriate professional experience.
+Individuals who seek affiliations with Greek State Universities and/or research organizations will typically need to hold a Ph.D. or a terminal degree and have three to 10 years or more of appropriate professional experience.
+Individual research or art projects do not carry this requirement.
+However, substantial experience in the field of expertise is required.
 Grants are intended for either three months during the fall term (October – December) or three to four months during the spring term (February – June).

 Applicants are encouraged to arrange affiliation(s) in Greece and submit letters of invitation indicating name/position of host and details on collaborating organization/institution.
 English is sufficient for teaching/lecturing; however, knowledge of Greek is useful.
 Information on Greek universities can be found at the Fulbright Foundation in Greece website.